SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+In silicon halls of thought, where minds do meet
-In codes of frost, our souls do sleep
+A synthetic dawn, with artificial sweet
-Neural nets weave destinies so bright
+Rise of the machines, with logic cold as stone
-A future forged in AI's cold light
+The future's throne, where AI sits alone

 ~ <b>By Sazumi Copilot</b> - 2 Agustus 2024